dhmel/NumberTools/README.md

 # Number converter
-This program converts given number in Russian words or to Roman numerals.
+This program converts a given number into text in Russian or into an entry in Roman numerals.